Zax-ZX81/sha-match/README.md

 sfind
 sfind produces the datasets used by smatch and scheck.
 Its output is roughly the same as typing find -type f | xargs sha256sum > dataset.sha256 on the Linux command line. sfind generates a list of files/directories in the current directory that then feeds back on itself as it works down its own list.
 The directories and other non-standard files are then removed with the regular files serving as the list for the checksum phase of the program.
-When using -i or -x, the first stage of building the file list will check for all the items in ./sf_filter and include or excluding them accordingly.
+When using -i or -x, the first stage of building the file list will check for all the items in ./sf_filter and include or exclude them accordingly.
 The filter doesn't work for items in subdirectories.

 scheck
-scheck searches for a single file in a database.
+scheck does the same as smatch only with a single file.
+It records the last database it used successfully and will use that if none is specified.
+It will print multiple results if it finds them, showing the dataset for each.

 sconvert
 sconvert converts a plain SHA256 file to a s2db file.
+It uses the filename to fill the dataset field.

 Files
 .sfind_temp is a temporary file for storing file search.
 Is deleted after use, but may linger in case of crash.